kauderk/kauderk.github.io/yt-transcripts/README.md

 ##### [github file](https://github.com/kauderk/kauderk.github.io/blob/main/yt-transcripts/yt-transcript-batch-downloader.py)

 ## How It works:
-- Input a `playlist_id` and run the script.
-It will download all the **available transcripts** in the playlist to:
+- Change `playlist_id` a variable within the script, to download all the **available transcripts** in the playlist:
     - `./trasncripts-output/{channel_name}/{playlist_name}/{unique-file-name}.txt`
-- You could also use the funcion `tryto_write_transcript(url)` by itself, you'll need to comment out the `for` loop. at the end.
+- Single video? use `tryto_write_transcript(url)` by itself and comment out the `for` loop
-- So far, I've only run it and test it on an enviroment (vs-code)
+- Tested on an virtual enviroment (vs-code)
-    - place the script on a folder
-    - open visual studio code
+    - [Create a virtual enviroment](https://youtu.be/6W6iY7uUu34): `python -m venv venv`
-        - you might need to install the dependencies `py install ...`
+    - [Install the dependencies](https://note.nkmk.me/en/python-pip-install-requirements/): `pip install -r requirements.txt`
-    - open the terminal and go to the folder directory
-        - `cd C:{this-folder-path}`
-    - run it `python yt-transcript-batch-downloader.py`
+    - On the terminal directory, run it: `python yt-transcript-batch-downloader.py`

 ## How I use it:
 - Change the variable `output_file_type` to `md` (markdown)